 - Music tuition

-- Subsidised visits
+- Subsidised educational trips and visits

 - Subsidised residential trips